WeblateOrg/weblate/docs/formats.rst

 use this file to start new translations.
 Any exiting translations will be removed from the file when doing so.

-When :guilabel:`Template for new translations` is empty and the file format supports it, an empty file is created where new strings will be added once they are translated.
+When :ref:`component-new_base` is empty and the file format supports it, an empty file is created where new strings will be added once they are translated.

-The :guilabel:`Language code style` allows you to customize language code used in generated filenames:
+The :ref:`component-language_code_style` allows you to customize language code used in generated filenames:

 Default based on the file format